Created May 17, 2021

 Finally, keep in mind that your advisor is an expert and a resource beyond just your research project.
 Ask them occasionally about career advice, introductions to other experts, job leads, and other topics.
 You can include these topics in a meeting agenda or save them for other informal conversations.

 Be respectful of your advisor’s feedback by following up on their recommendations and reporting back.
 A frustrating interaction for me is when I request a result, and thought that the advisee had agreed, but at a future meeting they say, “Oh, I forgot about that.
 I’ll look into it next week.”
 This puts the responsibility on me to remember the request, and it uses more of my time to repeat the discussion.
 That is not to say that you need to do every single task your advisor suggests.
 If your advisor gives you a suggestion or request that seems difficult or unreasonable, it is usually best to discuss it right away rather than ignore it.
-Or if you realize after the meeting that there was some problem with the idea, you can explain at the next meeting.
+Or if you realize after the meeting that there was some problem with the idea, bring it up and explain at the next meeting.
 Then your advisor will know you have been thoughtful with your plans.
+When I give suggestions to a advisee, and never hear follow-up, I don't know whether there was a problem or the whether the advisee just forgot.

 When considering an advisee’s tasks and goals, I will generally attempt to fill a vacuum.
 If I sense that an advisee is directionless or stuck, I will propose directions to go.
 On the other hand, if they have a plan, and I see that it is well-thought-out, I will happily stand back and play a more supporting role.